 Summer has officially started which pretty much means three things: ice cream, cocktails and swimming.
-While we’ve covered of the first two for you here and here, and we’ve told you the best of Auckland’s city beaches, we thought it would be timely to share the best swimming pools our fair city has on offer.
+While we’ve covered off the first two for you here and here, and we’ve told you the best of Auckland’s city beaches, we thought it would be timely to share the best swimming pools our fair city has to offer.

 Lagoon Leisure And Fitness Centre

 A part of the YMCA, Lagoon Leisure And Fitness Centre is the perfect spot to spend a day poolside.
 This Panmure venue has an outdoor pool, a hydro slide, diving boards splash pad, a dive well and an adventure playground.
-We love the outdoor area with garden, picnic tables and barbeque that’s perfect for a summer’s day feast.
+We also love the outdoor area with garden, picnic tables and barbeque that’s perfect for a summer’s day feast.

-Another of Auckland’s geo-thermal pools is Parakai Springs.
+One of Auckland’s geo-thermal pools definitely worth a visit is Parakai Springs.
 Situated out West, if you’re a thrill-seeker you’ll love the waterslides or, if you prefer to sit back and relax, there are plenty of pools for you to do so.
 There's even an adults-only rock pool (also available for private hire), so bring a picnic and a blanket and make a day of it.

-Massey Park Aquatic Centre is high up there on our list of must-visit pools!
-There’s an outdoor 50m pool if you want to burn off those Christmas calories but if you prefer a little excitement to your life, make the most of the African jungle-themed pool inside as well as the wave pool.
+Massey Park Pool is high up there on our list of must-visit pools.
+There’s an outdoor 50m pool if you want to burn off those Christmas calories but if you prefer a little excitement to your life, make the most of the hydroslide and lazy river as well as the wave pool.
 If you’re lucky, you may be there for a ‘wave rave’.
 A what?
-Yep, you can have a rave in the wave pool with DJ Lenny on the decks.
+Yep, you can have a rave in the wave pool with pumping music to get you going.
 There’s plenty of competitions including bombing and an aqua run.

 Point Erin Pools

-The Point Erin Pools are open during the summer season (November to March) as it’s a large outdoor pool.
+The Point Erin Pools are only open during the summer season (November to March) as it’s a large outdoor pool.
 Not only can you soak up the sunshine, you also get to soak up the views of the Harbour Bridge.
-If you want to add a few fun activities, you can choose from a diving well or hit up the basketball and volleyball courts.
+If you want to add a few fun activities, you can choose from a diving well, family spa or hit up the basketball courts or even the playground.

 Glenfield Pool And Leisure Centre